torvalds/linux/Documentation/virt/kvm/devices/arm-vgic-its.rst

 ITS Restore Sequence:
 ---------------------

-The following ordering must be followed when restoring the GIC and the ITS:
+The following ordering must be followed when restoring the GIC, ITS, and KVM_IRQFD assignments:

 a) restore all guest memory and create vcpus
 b) restore all redistributors